Home

 Finding a Doctor or Facility in Your Network

-Aetna is an HMO, and you are required to remain within your network of physicians and facilities.
-However, if it becomes medically necessary, you may be granted permission to seek treatment outside of the network.
-This allowance is up to Aetna’s approval.
+Aetna is primarily an HMO.
+You are required to remain within your network of physicians and facilities.
+However, if it becomes medically necessary, Aetna may permit you to seek treatment outside of the network.

-Aetna also provides its own network of dentists that you have the option to include in your plan, eye doctors are included in every plan.
+Aetna also provides its own network of dentists.
+You have the option to include it in your plan, but you will need to purchase an off-market insurance plan.
+Eye doctors are included in every plan.

 Aetna provides a method to search for doctors and facilities near you called Smart Care.
-It identifies high-performing providers in your network and pairs you with them to meet your need.
+It identifies high-performing providers in your network and pairs you with them to meet your needs.

 Aetna Comparison Charts: